Dan-Patterson/numpy_geometry/README.md

-# npGeo
+# NumPy and Geometry

-A numpy geometry class and functions that work with arcpy and ESRI featureclasses
+A numpy geometry class and functions that work with arcpy and ESRI featureclasses is provided here to facilitate working with vector geometry using the ndarray as its base.

 This is a work in progress, so bear with me.
 The intent of the Geo class is to treat the geometry of featureclasses as one entity.
+See **npGeo.py** in the Scripts section for details.
+Converting esri's arcpy geometry objects to array representations is contained in **fc_npGeo.py**.
 Most approaches I have see so far tend to construct the geometric representations of geometries using some variant of arcpy cursors.

-When trying to work with numpy and the geometries, this creates problems since geometry is rarely simple shapes.
+When trying to work with numpy and the geometries, this creates problems since geometry is rarely a collection of simple shapes (eg. rectangles, circles, triangles).
 Object arrays containing the coordinates are the norm.
+An object array is created when the number of points per feature and/or feature part are not uniform.
+For example, a square with a triangular hole in it, will have an outer ring, oriented clockwise consisting of a list of 5 points with the first and last point being the same.
+The triangular hole will be represented by 4 points oriented counterclockwise.
+Now that arrangement of points can be used to represent a polygon, a closed-loop polyline or a multipoint.
+The same points can be used to represent 3 distinctly different geometric objects.

 What I set out to do was create a uniform 2D array of coordinates with np.nan values separating the parts of a particular shape and a companion array which denotes the feature ID and the from-to point pairs.
 This is similar to the FeatureClassToNumPy array approach, but that particular function and its inverse, are only useful for simple singlepart geometries.

-I will document and build on thes tools set with examples.
+I will document and build on these tools set with examples.
 I am only working with featureclasses stored in a file geodatabase.

-**Some links**
+# Some links

 [Geometry in NumPy](https://community.esri.com/blogs/dan_patterson/2019/03/17/geometry-in-numpy-1)